Links on SoundGuys may earn us a commission. Learn more.

 What are some alternatives to the OnePlus Buds Pro?

 By adding the “Pro” moniker, OnePlus has aligned itself in direct competition with the pro earbuds from Samsung and Apple, both of which are better, albeit more expensive, true wireless earbuds.
-If you have the extra cash and own a Galaxy smartphone, go with the Samsung Galaxy Buds Pro instead of the OnePlus Buds Pro.
-The same goes for Apple users with the AirPods Pro, which can now be found for under $200.
+If you have the extra cash and own a Galaxy smartphone, go with the Samsung Galaxy Buds 2 Pro ($179 at Amazon) instead of the OnePlus Buds Pro.
+The same goes for Apple users with the AirPods Pro 2 ($239 at Amazon), which can now be found for under $200.

 What are some frequently asked questions about the OnePlus Buds Pro?

-The OnePlus Nord Buds is a recent addition to the OnePlus true wireless earbuds lineup.
-True to the company’s other “Nord” branded products, the OnePlus Nord Buds is ultra-affordable, and stripped of any extra features.
+The OnePlus Nord Buds are a recent addition to the OnePlus wireless earbuds lineup.
+True to the company’s other “Nord” branded products, the OnePlus Nord Buds are ultra-affordable and stripped of any extra features.

-The Sennheiser CX True Wireless is very similar to the OnePlus Buds Pro.
-As the mid-range offering in Sennheiser true wireless earbud lineup, the CX True Wireless checks all the important boxes.
-However, the bass-heavy frequency response and lack of active noise cancelling may turn people away from these earbuds.
+The Sennheiser CX True Wireless are very similar to the OnePlus Buds Pro.
+As the mid-range offering in Sennheiser’s earbud lineup, the CX True Wireless check all the important boxes.
+However, the bass-heavy frequency response and lack of active noise canceling may turn people away from these earbuds.